 Your bladder sits right under your uterus so as your baby grows, your bladder can’t always take the pressure.
 The dam usually leaks from abdomen pressure, such as sneezing, coughing, or exercising.
 Reason 4,357 not to do jumping jacks during allergy season I suppose.

 This is one of the rare cases where “plenty of water” is not recommended as a remedy.
 Kegels are.
 They are the smug I-told-so exercises of pregnancy so get used to hearing about them.

 Progesterone is the culprit again.
 Bleeding gums are a fairly common pregnancy side effect and aren’t cause for concern.

-It is recommended that you avoid sweets (fuck that noise), visit your dentist while you’re pregnant (tell them you’re pregnant so you don’t get an x-ray) and rinse your mouth with water after you throw up if you have morning sickness.
+It is recommended that you avoid sweets (that's a no from me, dog), visit your dentist while you’re pregnant (tell them you’re pregnant so you don’t get an x-ray) and rinse your mouth with water after you throw up if you have morning sickness.

 Stretching and estrogen are often to blame for itchy skin and it’s really common during pregnancy.

 It looks like the best way to treat is the same way you’d treat winter skin – lower the temperature in your shower, moisturize, and try not to use harsh soaps, etc.

 That said, it’s worth mentioning itching to your caregiver – especially if your palms and feet are itchy – because they’ll probably want to make sure your liver is happy.
 More on Cholestasis here.

 16. You Might Have a Keener Sense of Smell

 Can you smell fish?
 In the fridge?
 At your next door neighbor’s house?